dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 This puts every residual on a common, unit-free scale, but it **still ignores the leverage problem** above — it uses the same denominator $s$ for every point regardless of that point's own leverage.
 It's a quick sanity check, not the full diagnostic tool.

+**In plain words:** This fixes Trap 2 (the "no units" problem) but not Trap 1 (the leverage problem).
+It's like converting everyone's height into "number of standard deviations from average" — useful, but it still doesn't account for the fact that some points are structurally guaranteed to look closer to the line than others.
+Think of it as the "quick and dirty" version — good enough for a first glance, not good enough to make a final call about an outlier.

 ---

 ## 7.3 Internally Studentized Residuals — Fixing the Leverage Problem